SOMAPRINT THIS PAGE

 OONA LIBENS graduated from KASK Gent in 2012 and has since developed a distinctly crafted universe, often taking the shape of poetic-scientific performances.
 She uses different analogue projection techniques while creating a dialogue between historic and recent media.
 Her work has amongst other places been shown at Kråkeslottet Senja (Norway, 2014), Cinema Nova (Brussels, 2016), International Film Festival Rotterdam (The Netherlands, 2017), Malmö Live (2017) and BOZAR (Brussels, 2018).

-Concept and performance: Oona Libens – Dramaturgical advice: Charlotte de Somviele – Assistant: Nina de Vroome – Music: Alexander Lindström, Oona Libens – Co-production: workspacebrussels, Het Bos – Supported by: the Flemish Community Commission, the City of Malmö, The Swedish Arts Council (Konstnärsnämnden), les ateliers claus, Inter Arts Centre Malmö – Thanks to: Dr. Bodham, Sarah Oyserman, Jonathan Beaton, Emmily Dhaene, Simon Halsberghe, Koninklijke Musea voor Kunst en Geschiedenis Brussel (Royal Museums for Art and History Brussels)
+Concept: Oona Libens - Performance: Nina de Vroome, Oona Libens – Dramaturgical advice: Charlotte de Somviele – Assistant: Emily Dhaene – Music: Alexander Lindström, Oona Libens, Simon Halsberghe – Co-production: workspacebrussels, Het Bos – Supported by: the Flemish Community Commission, the City of Malmö, The Swedish Arts Council (Konstnärsnämnden), les ateliers claus, Inter Arts Centre Malmö – Thanks to: Dr. Bodham, Sarah Oyserman, Jonathan Beaton, Emmily Dhaene, Simon Halsberghe, Koninklijke Musea voor Kunst en Geschiedenis Brussel (Royal Museums for Art and History Brussels)